-Use the System Directories dialog box to exclude entire directories that you do not need to check.
-For example, a directory may contain modules that generate errors that you have already dealt with.
-Excluding directories that you do not need to check can speed up your error detection sessions.
+Use the System Directories dialog box to exclude entire folders that you do not need to check.
+For example, a folder may contain modules that generate errors that you have already dealt with.
+Excluding folders that you do not need to check can speed up error detection sessions.

-Note: DevPartner error detection reports all errors of undetermined origin and all errors that will cause catastrophic failure of your application.
-Such errors are reported even though they might occur in modules within an excluded directory.
+DevPartner error detection reports all errors of undetermined origin and all errors that cause catastrophic failure of your application.
+Such errors are reported even though they might occur in modules within an excluded folder.